WWE Rumors: Dean Ambrose Vs. The Miz Plus Other Title Matches Added In ‘Royal Rumble’

 A photo posted by Cesaro (@wwecesaro) on

 Cesaro and Sheamus are doing some great work as tag team champions for the Raw brand.
 But one has to wonder when the two will finally go their separate ways and start working as singles competitors again.
-While some people may point out to the New Day as the likely duo to battle Cesaro and Sheamus at the Royal Rumble, rumor has it that the WWE will go with the tag team champions vs. The Club at the Royal Rumble instead.
+While some people may point to the New Day as the likely duo to battle Cesaro and Sheamus at the Royal Rumble, rumor has it that the WWE will go with the tag team champions vs. The Club at the Royal Rumble instead.

 According to the same article, the WWE are positioning the duo of Luke Gallows and Karl Anderson to be crowned the new WWE tag team champions.
 Maybe the Royal Rumble will be the best place to have this happen.
 This could lead to an interesting three-way feud between the New Day, The Club, and Cesaro and Sheamus.

-[Featured Image by: Joachim Sielski/Getty Images]
+[Featured Image by Joachim Sielski/Getty Images]